fernfreire/semantix/README.md

 # semantix
-Get all the files from the repository, cd to the root, then from the root, run command scala -cp build ChallengeApp to start the application.
+Get all the files from the repository, cd to the root, then from the there, run command scala -cp build ChallengeApp to start the application.
 Instructions on how to use the it are contained in